 It’s not unusual for shares to be volatile on days when an FDA decision is due, Jason Butler, an analyst at JMP Securities in New York, said in an interview.
 The decision “could have a pretty significant impact on the stock,” said Butler, who expects Qnexa to be approved.

 Arena’s Belviq was the first weight-loss pill approved by the FDA since Roche Holding AG’s Xenical in 1999.
-Orexigen Therapeutics Inc. (OREX) is also developing a weight-loss pill called Contrave with Osaka, Japan-based Takeda Pharmaceutical Co.
+Orexigen Therapeutics Inc. (OREX:US) is also developing a weight-loss pill called Contrave with Osaka, Japan-based Takeda Pharmaceutical Co.
 (4502)

 The FDA in 2010 had rejected weight loss pills from Arena and Vivus on safety concerns.